-Sonia Ivette Brown, a forensic photographer technically trained in the field of crime scene investigation, brings a unique lens to the experience of visual storytelling.
-As a student resident at Walt Disney World, Orlando studios, her meticulous eye for detail and refreshing perspective, aligns science and artistry to produce powerful, digital images and breathtaking cinematography in this enchanting, cross-generational tale of magic and discovery.
+Sonia Ivette Brown, a forensic photographer technically trained in the field of Crime Scene Investigation, brings a unique lens to the experience of visual storytelling.
+Employed with the Osceola County Sheriff's Department (with previous supervisory experience at Walt Disney World, Orlando studios), her meticulous eye for detail and refreshing perspective, aligns science and artistry to produce powerful, digital images and breathtaking cinematography in this enchanting, cross-generational tale of magic and discovery.

 Richard P. Tenia II was born in New York City.
 He grew up throughout the east coast and more recently Maryland due to his mother’s military career.
-Richard is 15 years old and recently concluded his freshman year at Hammond High School where he was recognized with a Certificate of Achievement for Excellence in his English 9 class.
-Richard’s favorite class is Art.
+Richard is 16 years old and recently concluded his sophomore year at Hammond High School where he was recognized with a Certificate of Achievement for Excellence in Art.
 His keen eye for details and natural artistic abilities are reflected in his sketch book drawings.

-Since a young age, Richard has explored and been exposed to various arts.
+Since a young age, Richard has explored various art forms (both visual and performance).
 He has studied Taekwondo for four years, achieving a 2nd Degree Black Belt from the World Champion Martial Arts Center.
-In addition, he has kept himself well-rounded by exploring violin lessons, African djembe drum lessons, Robotics, Cross Country, and Sound/Music Design.
-This summer, as Richard prepares for his sophomore year of high school, he looks forward to learning how to create his own music and artwork covers.
+In addition, he has kept himself well-rounded by exploring violin lessons, African djembe drum lessons, Robotics, Cross Country track, and Sound/Music Design.
+As Richard transitions to his junior year of high school, he looks forward to learning how to create his own music and artwork covers.